maubanel/p4v-unreal/environment/README.md

 * If you are unable to loginto Perforce inside of Unreal this might help with that making it work more consistently.
 * For PC's only,  copy this file into your project directory of your **Workspace** [setconfig.bat](./setconfig.bat)
 * You can copy it by right clicking on the above and then right clicking on **Raw** and selecting `Save link as...`
+* Place the `setconfig.bat` file in your root directory of your perforce workspace (this file should be in the topmost folder)
 * Double click the `setconfig.bat` file and answer all the questions.
 This will set up a `.p4config file` that will ensure that environment variables are set properly.
 * This file has to be created for each Workspace and can't be shared amongst projects and are ignored in the `.p4ignore` file.
 * This will add a `.p4config` file root of your project folder (same folder as you `.uproject`) if you have done this correctly.